VVUQ · Module 6 of 10

 utotal = √(0.062 + 0.082) = √0.01 = 0.10.

-For that case, how much does removing the epistemic 0.08 reduce the total?
+For that case, how much would the total fall in the limiting case where the epistemic 0.08 becomes negligible?

 Show answer